b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

 ## Monday, October 13, 2025 - Thursday, October 9, 2025 ##

+I have been IF all different times from: 13H - 48H and with different eating/feasting windows; with OMAD of 20:4 being my standard go-to.
+But, I have found it difficult to feast in 4H mindfully and intentionally, even with pre-prepared bhoga and post-offered food, that is prashadam.

 This legacy hoard arrived today:

 * 1 x monitoring device, 1 x Box of Lancing devices, 1 x portable bag, 1 x user manual, 1 box of 30 x ketone testing strips: AUD $43.66